BradHutchings/Mmojo-Server-v2/docs/101-Clone-Mmojo-Server-Repo.md

 printf "\n**********\n*\n* FINISHED: Clone the Mmojo Server Repo.\n*\n**********\n\n"
 ```

-#### Optional: Use the `work-in-progress` branch where I implement and test my own changes and where I test upstream changes from `llama.cpp`.
+#### Optional: Use the `work-in-progress` branch.
+This branch is where I implement and test my own changes and where I test upstream changes from `llama.cpp`.

 *This SHOULD be a script in the repo.
 We show the script optionally.*